yrrah/covey.town/DESIGN.md

    > • Added logic to auto scroll to the bottom when a new message is received

 8. ChatCrypto.ts
    > • Added this file that handles the encryption and decryption of private and proximity messages
    > • Makes use of AES encryption as the encryption algorithm
    > • For encryption, a random key is generated which is used to encrypt the message.
 The key is then concatenated with a key identifier, and the entity as a whole is encrypted using the receiving players player IDs.
-The encrypted entity is stored in the secretkey set of the payload.
+The encrypted entity is stored in the secretkey set of the payload
    > • For decryption, the client uses their ID to decrypt the entities in the secretkey set from the payload.
-When the secretkey identifier is found, the secretkey from the decrypted entity is extracted and used to decrypt the message.
+When the secretkey identifier is found, the secretkey from the decrypted entity is extracted and used to decrypt the message

-> • This strategy of encryption, allows encryption of messages using multiple keys and decryption using any one of those keys.
+   > • This strategy of encryption, allows encryption of messages using multiple keys and decryption using any one of those keys

 9. Dependencies Added
    > • buffer